 The Psychology Minor provides a valuable opportunity for students involved in other academic areas of study to enhance their knowledge of human behavior, motivation, decision-making, and interactions.
-Students have the option of enrolling in one of two sub-tracks: Clinical or Applied.
 Please note: The Psychology Minor is not available to ID students with psychology as one of their ID areas.
 Direct questions about the Psychology Minor to Kiri K. Rogers, program director.